saras-daton/GoogleAnalytics/README.md

 # Google Analytics Data Unification

-This dbt package is for the Bing Ads data unification Ingested by [Daton](https://sarasanalytics.com/daton/).
+This dbt package is for the Google Analytics 4 data unification ingested by Native Google Analytics Connector that can be clubbed with other packages ingested through [Daton](https://sarasanalytics.com/daton/).
 [Daton](https://sarasanalytics.com/daton/) is the Unified Data Platform for Global Commerce with 100+ pre-built connectors and data sets designed for accelerating the eCommerce data and analytics journey by [Saras Analytics](https://sarasanalytics.com).

 ### Supported Datawarehouses:
 - BigQuery
-- Snowflake

 #### Typical challanges with raw data are:
 - Array/Nested Array columns which makes queries for Data Analytics complex
-- Data duplication due to look back period while fetching report data from Bing Ads
 - Seperate tables at marketplaces/Store, brand, account level for same kind of report/data feeds

 By doing Data Unification the above challenges can be overcomed and simplifies Data Analytics.
 As part of Data Unification, the following funtions are performed:
-- Consolidation - Different marketplaces/Store/account & different brands would have similar raw Daton Ingested tables, which are consolidated into one table with column distinguishers brand & store
+- Consolidation - Different marketplaces/Store/account & different brands would have similar raw Ingested tables, which are consolidated into one table with column distinguishers brand & store
 - Deduplication - Based on primary keys, the data is De-duplicated and the latest records are only loaded into the consolidated stage tables
 - Incremental Load - Models are designed to include incremental load which when scheduled would update the tables regularly
 - Standardization -